 Celeriac Remoulade (Celery Root Salad)

 Someone asked me about my funny grater on the picture a couple of days ago.

-It also appears on my hash browns recipe.
-Well then, it’s one of my most favorite pieces of kitchen equipment.
+Well then, it is one of my most favorite pieces of kitchen equipment.
 It is called a ’moulin julienne’ vegetable grater by French household brand Moulinex.